Sofapaka skip Zoom meeting to discuss FKF-BetKing sponsorship deal | Goal.com

 “Thank you for taking note and for your continued support.”

-Meanwhile, Ulinzi Stars chairman Erick Oloo has been picked to lead a five-man transitional interim committee.
+Meanwhile, Ulinzi Stars chairman Erick Oloo has been picked to lead a five-man FKF Premier League transitional interim committee.

 Goal understands Oloo will work with four other officials namely Dan Shikanda of AFC Leopards, Ken Ochieng of Zoo, David Aduda of Tusker, and Robert Maoga of Sharks.